2-dehydropantoate 2-reductase

-Thus, the two substrates of this enzyme are (R)-pantoate and NADP^{+}, whereas its 3 products are 2-dehydropantoate, NADPH, and H^{+}.
+The two substrates of this enzyme are (R)-pantoic acid and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are ketopantoic acid, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is (R)-pantoate:NADP^{+} 2-oxidoreductase.
 Other names in common use include 2-oxopantoate reductase, 2-ketopantoate reductase, 2-ketopantoic acid reductase, ketopantoate reductase, and ketopantoic acid reductase.
 This enzyme participates in pantothenate and coa biosynthesis.